Loading

 Balaji Srinivasan

 Balaji S. Srinivasan (born May 24, 1980) is an American entrepreneur and investor.
-He was the co-founder of Counsyl, the former Chief Technology Officer (CTO) of Coinbase, and former general partner at the venture capital firm Andreessen Horowitz.
+He was the co-founder of Counsyl, the former chief technology officer (CTO) of Coinbase, and former general partner at the venture capital firm Andreessen Horowitz.

-Srinivasan grew up on Long Island, in Plainview, New York.
+The son of physician parents who immigrated from South India, Srinivasan grew up on Long Island, in Plainview, New York.
 He received BS, MS, and PhD degrees in Electrical Engineering from Stanford University and an MS in Chemical Engineering, also from Stanford.

-In 2007, Srinivasan co-founded genetic testing company Counsyl, which provided tests to prospective parents to screen for Mendelian diseases.
+In 2007 he co-founded genetic testing company Counsyl, which provided tests to prospective parents to screen for Mendelian diseases.
 Counsyl was acquired by Myriad Genetics for $375 million in 2018.
+In 2013, he joined the venture capital firm Andreessen Horowitz, as a general partner.

 In 2013, Srinivasan co-founded 21e6, which later became 21 Inc, a Bitcoin mining startup raising over $120 million from investors.
 The company failed as a bitcoin mining business and pivoted to become Earn.com, which allowed senders to pay users in cryptocurrency to reply to emails.
 Earn.com was acquired by digital currency exchange company Coinbase in April 2018.
 After Coinbase purchased Earn.com, it became Coinbase Earn and Srinivasan became Coinbase's first CTO.
 He left the company in 2019.
 Coinbase shut down Coinbase Earn in December 2019.